Socially Aware Bias Measurements for Hindi Language Representations: Measuring Biases in Hindi language Representations

 \section{Measuring Biases in Hindi language Representations}

-To quantify bias in English embeddings, \citet{caliskan2017semantics} propose the Word Embedding Association Test (WEAT), which measures the stereotypical association between two sets each of target concepts (X and Y) and attributes (A and B).
-The WEAT test is a difference between sums over the respective target concepts,
+To quantify bias in English embeddings, \citet{caliskan2017semantics} propose the Word Embedding Association Test (WEAT), which measures the stereotypical association between two sets of target concepts and attributes (See Appendix \ref{app: weat}), where a larger WEAT score indicates a larger bias. \citet{may-etal-2019-measuring} propose SEAT (Sentence Embedding Association Test) for measuring bias in sentence encoders.
+Similar to word lists for WEAT tests, SEAT comprises of sentences in which each sentence is is a semantically neutral template which are completed with target words related to protected attributes and associated stereotypes.
+This puts focus on target words on which bias is to be measured.